 In the grand scheme of things, this was just a small infraction by 10 year old boys.
 Most of us can probably remember quite a few things we did in our younger days, much, much worse.
 And most of us probably wish we had learned a few lessons early in life.
 Hopefully, prayerfully, they will learn a lesson about grace and God’s love (and, don’t mess with Pastor Chris – haha!).
 They’re actually students at Oakland.
 And on Tuesday morning when I was passing out coffee & doughnuts to the Teachers, they sought me out and spoke with me.
 What’s really interesting is that on that Friday – before the incident – I was the Substitute Teacher in their younger brother’s classroom (my substitute teaching stories are the subject for another day).
 But my point is, it’s amazing how God weaves the stories of our lives together, stories of redemption and hope.
 Pray for these boys and their family.
 Pray that God would open our eyes and hearts to see opportunities all around us to be used in His unfolding story of redemption.
 I love you Coastal, I love being your Pastor, and I can’t wait to see you on Sunday!

 LIFE & LOVE!

 - UPCOMING OUTREACH PROJECTS:

 Patriot Villas Veterans Tailgate – We will be putting on a Tailgate for the Veterans at Patriot Villas on Thursday, May 26th, 6-8pm.
 Meet at Coastal.

-- Interested in officially making the Coastal church family, your church family?
-Our next Membership Class is Saturday morning, November 13th, 9-11:30am.
+P.S.
+Interested in officially making the Coastal church family, your church family?
+Our next Membership Class is Monday night, June 6th, 6-8:30pm.
 You can respond to this email, sign up on our website, or sign up on your Connect Card on Sunday.
 You can join us either in-person or online through Zoom.